nbeaver/why-linux-is-better/why-linux-is-better.rst

 Default software.
 -----------------

-Linux distributions have many powerful tools installed by default.
-A C compiler (usually ``gcc``), build system (``make``), and many, many shells (e.g. ``bash``, ``dash``, ``csh``, ``zsh``, ``fish``).
+Linux distributions have many powerful development tools installed by default, such as a C compiler (usually ``gcc``), build automation (e.g. ``make``), and many, many shells (e.g. ``bash``, ``dash``, ``csh``, ``zsh``, ``fish``).
-In fact, they are required to do so by the `POSIX standard`_.
+In fact, they are required to provide these tools by the `POSIX standard`_.
 Standards like POSIX make writing and using portable software easier, and standard POSIX tools are unlikely to become obsolete.

 .. _POSIX standard: http://pubs.opengroup.org/onlinepubs/009696699/utilities/contents.html

-On Windows, by contrast, a C compiler and build system are not installed by default, and the currently favored Windows shell (PowerShell) must be installed separately.
+On Windows, by contrast, neither the C compiler and build system nor the currently favored Windows shell (PowerShell) are installed by default.

 ------------------------
 Registries and dotfiles.